"Good work has an effect on the user similar to natures calming yet invigorating power."

 Here's my view on architecture, design, art:

+I've been making big and small projects with my business for over 20 years.
 As a self-educated maker the joy is in the ever lasting learning curve, to push all the projects and materials to their limits, to play with space and our experience in it.
 I love it.

 hope you enjoy my work, give me a comment if you do, I would love to hear what lights your fire, Kind regards, Thomas